Honey: 6 Health Benefits & 6 Varieties

 Facts about Honey

-In addition, the Greek physician Hippocrates of Kos already recommended honey as a remedy for various diseases such as fever and gout.
+In addition, the Greek physician Hippocrates of Kos recommended honey as a remedy for various diseases such as fever and gout.

-Honey is composed of various types of sugar on the one hand and water on the other.
+Honey is composed basically of various types of sugar on the one hand and water on the other.
 It consists of about 40 percent fructose and about 30 percent glucose.
 Thus, the sweetener is suitable as a natural sugar substitute.

 How Bees Make Honey